');

 What is the population of Fly Creek, NY?

-The population of Fly Creek, NY is 205 according to the latest Census data.
+The population of Fly Creek, NY is 205 according to the latest US Census Bureau American Community Survey estimates.
+This makes it a small community in New York.

 What is the median household income in Fly Creek?